Unleash/unleash-client-php/README.md

 If you use Guzzle as your http implementation, the http client and request factory will be created automatically, if you use any other implementation you must provide http client and request factory implementation on your own.

+If you use [symfony/cache](https://packagist.org/packages/symfony/cache) or [cache/filesystem-adapter](https://packagist.org/packages/cache/filesystem-adapter) as your cache implementation, the cache handler will be created automatically, otherwise you need to provide some implementation on your own.

 ```php
 <?php